ravendb/ravendb-go-client/implementation_notes.md

 To make future maintance easier, this documents implementation choices and why they were made.

+## Java OOP vs. Go

+Java has inheritance with ability to make some functions virtual in Base class and over-ride them in Derived classes.

+Go only has embedding.
+A Derived struct can embed Base struct and will "inherit" fields and methods of the Base.

+Go has interfaces which allows virtual functions.
+You can define an interface Foo, implement it by Bar1 and Bar2 structs.
+Function that takes Foo as an argument can receive Bar1 and Bar2 and will call the right virtual functions on them.

+One might think that embedding + interface can be used to implement Java inheritence:
+* define interface Foo
+* have Base struct implement it
+* embed Base in Derived struct
+* over-write some interface (virutal) functions in Derived

+There is a subtle but important difference.

+if `Base.virt()` is a virtual function over-written by `Derived.virt()`, a function implemented on `Base` class will call `Derived.virt()` if the object is actually `Derived`.

+It makes sense within the design. `Base` is embedded in `Derived`. `Derived` has access to `Base` but not the other way around. `Base` has no way to call code in `Derived`.

+To put it differently:
+* in Java, a virtual table is part of class and carried by Object itself.
+Virtual calls can therefore always be resolved
+* in Go, a virtual table is carried as a separate interface type, which combines a value and its type information (including virtual table).
+We can only resolve virtual calls from interface type.
+Once virtual method is resolved it operates on a concrete type and only has access to that type

+For example, in Java `RavenCommand.processResponse` calls virtual functions of derived classes.
+That couldn't be done in Go.

 ## Comands and RequestExecutor

 A RavenCommand encapsulates a unique request/response interaction with